Soil Health Hub

 a farmer-to-farmer agricultural network for the North Coast.

-Farmers are continually trying to increase farm resiliency, stay ahead of the regulatory curve, save money, and enhance marketablilty.
-A large part of this network is trying to work together toward these goals through developing a greater understanding of the many co-benefits of improved soil health on the North Coast.
-Please join us to share, discuss, and question the specific needs, successes, and challenges in agriculture on the North Coast.
+Farmers are continually trying to increase farm resiliency, stay ahead of the regulatory curve, save money, and enhance marketability.
+This network is working together toward these goals through identifying the co-benefits of improved soil health in soils and agriculture specific to the North Coast.
+Please join in to share, discuss, and question the specific needs, successes, and challenges in agriculture on the North Coast.
 The Hub is starting with the vineyard industry and will include other agricultural industries over time.

 Contact us with questions or comments, and participate in the community forum.